phaserjs/phaser/README.md

 * P2.postBroadphaserHandler updated to avoid skipping final 2 pairs.
 * The P2 World constructor wouldn't let you use your own config unless you specified both the gravity *and* broadphase.
 Now allows one or both (thanks @englercj #1412)
 * The RandomDataGenerator could be seeded with an array of values.
 However if the array contained a zero it would stop seeding from that point (thanks @jpcloud @pnstickne #1456)
+* Added extra checks to Sound.play to stop it throwing DOM Exception Error 11 if the `sound.readyState` wasn't set or the sound was invalid.
+Also wrapped `stop()`` call in a `try catch`.

 For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md